chrullrich/teamviewer_win10_1703_firewall/README.md

 This program creates this rule.
 Similarly to the built-in rule that apparently causes the problem, this rule is not visible in the GUI.

+I am not in any way affiliated with TeamViewer; if this program makes your system unusable, blame me, not them.

+## WARNING ##

+This program modifies your firewall rule set in a way that is not detectable through the GUI or PowerShell interfaces.
+I wrote it, but I very seriously recommend not using it.
+The security implications of the firewall change may be more significant than I am currently aware of.

+There is a compiled binary under "Downloads", but if you have any sense at all, you will not run it.
+Instead:

+* read the code to make sure it does not do nefarious things
+* compile it yourself, e.g. with the free Visual Studio Community IDE (it should work for this)

+On second thought, if this program makes your system unusable, blame yourself, not me.

 ## Usage ##

     tvfw.exe create PATH: Create exception rule for PATH